selbouhaddani/OmicsPLS/README.md

 For questions, complaints, bugs, etc, you can mail me or file an issue.

-When using O2PLS in your research, please cite the corresponding article by running command
+When using the O2PLS R-package in your research, please cite the corresponding article by running command

     citation("O2PLS")

-or via:
+or copy-paste:
 Bouhaddani, S., Houwing-duistermaat, J., Jongbloed, G., Salo, P., Perola, M., & Uh, H.-W. (2016).
 Evaluation of O2PLS in Omics data integration.
 BMC Bioinformatics BMTL Supplement.